isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 As a Proofreader, you will go through the proofs of the newspapers and check for mistakes.

-To be able to cater to the Tamil Murasu audience, we are only looking for individuals who are effectively bilingual in Tamil.
-As the role requires the Proofreaders to work under tight daily deadlines, applicants with prior experience in working in a dynamic work environment will be preferred.
+To be able to cater to the Tamil Murasu audience, we are only looking for individuals who are effectively bilingual in Tamil.&nbsp; As the role requires the Proofreaders to work under tight daily deadlines, applicants with prior experience in working in a dynamic work environment will be preferred.

 **Key Requirements:**
-●      Minimum degree/diploma holder from a recognised university/Polytechnic
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Minimum degree/diploma holder from a recognised university/Polytechnic
-●      Good news sense with a good understanding of trending news relevant to Tamil Murasu readers of digital and print versions.
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Good news sense with a good understanding of trending news relevant to Tamil Murasu readers of digital and print versions.
-●      3-4 years of relevant experience in an editorial capacity is essential _(is this relevant since they all do not have editorial experience)_
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3-4 years of relevant experience in an editorial capacity is essential&nbsp;_(is this relevant since they all do not have editorial experience)_
-●      Willingness to work on weekends/public holidays
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Willingness to work on weekends/public holidays

 **Organization**

-SPH Media Trust \- Tamil Murasu
+SPH Media Trust&nbsp;\- Tamil Murasu

 **No of Vacancies Available**